JahanzaibTayyab/physical-ai-textbook/DEPLOY-INSTRUCTIONS.md

 ### Step 1: Enable GitHub Pages

+**IMPORTANT**: You must enable GitHub Pages before the workflow can deploy!

 1. Go to: https://github.com/JahanzaibTayyab/physical-ai-textbook/settings/pages
 2. Under **Source**, select:
    - **Source**: `GitHub Actions`
 3. Click **Save**

+**Note**: The workflow includes `enablement: true` which will automatically enable Pages if you have the right permissions, but it's recommended to enable it manually first.

 ### Step 2: Push to GitHub